Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 ```
 where you can select either a array of "real numbers" (actually floats) of length (dimension) $M$ or a array of length $N$ using this enumeration.
 An important distinction here is you could not create an instance of `SumVector` that chooses both `V` and `W` at the same time in Rust!
+Comparing this to the notion of the `OR` operation I brought up before, Rust takes their enumerations as more of an `XOR` operation.

 Let's think about this diagramatically.
 We define the coproduct/direct sum $V \oplus W$ as the vector space that satisfies the following universal property: